voxeet/comms-sdk-react-native/docs/interfaces/internal.Subscription.md

 [internal](../modules/internal.md).Subscription

 The Subscription model is an interface for all subscription types.
+The model is supported in SDK 3.8 and later.

 ## Table of contents